lochmueller/index/README.md

 ### Events

 There are four 'public' events that you can use in your extension.
 EXT:index take care of the index processing and the async handling of the queue.
-So you can directly consume the event and add your business logic.
-Please *DO NOT* usage the internal messages that are part of the intx process.
+So you can directly consume the event, add your business logic and run more or less complex processes in the event listener.
+Please *DO NOT* usage the internal messages that are part of the internal process.

 - **StartIndexProcess** - Start event incl. meta information like technology, type
 - **IndexPageEvent** - Index event for pages incl. title, content and meta information of one page
 - **IndexFileEvent** - Index event for files incl. title, content and meta information of one file
 - **EndIndexProcess** - End event incl. meta information like technology, type

+### Symfony DI Tags

+@todo

+### Webhooks

+All four events are available as webhooks.
+You can use the webhook functions of the core to move the indexed information to external services.

+### File extraction

+The file extraction is based on different third party packages.
+Please taker care to install the packages, that the content fetch process out of the files is working.

+## Extension based on EXT:index

+- EXT:seal - Search Engine Abstraction Layer
+- (more to come - please create an PR to extend this list)